MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/experiment-custom-ti.md

 ## Step 4: Explore the custom alert in the portal
 This step will guide you in exploring the custom alert in the portal.

-1. Open [Windows Defender Security Center](http://securitycenter.windows.com/) on a browser.
+1. Open [Microsoft Defender Security Center](http://securitycenter.windows.com/) on a browser.

 2. Log in with your Microsoft Defender ATP credentials.